Monsoft-Solutions/praxis-notes-website/website-docs/brand-and-color-guide.md

 ### Brand Story

-Praxis Note was created by and for ABA professionals who recognized the documentation burden facing therapists.
+Praxis Notes was created by and for ABA professionals who recognized the documentation burden facing therapists.
 Our brand represents the perfect blend of clinical expertise and technological innovation, designed to give practitioners more time for what matters most: helping their clients.

 ---